TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction: Methodology

-\paragraph{Staged Training Strategy} The training process for TsLLM employs a carefully orchestrated three-stage approach, with each stage serving a specific purpose in building the model's capabilities. \textit{Stage 1: Alignment (1B tokens)} -- We begin by training only the adapter and scale encoding layers while keeping both the encoder-decoder and LLM frozen.
+\paragraph{Staged Training Strategy} The training process for TsLLM employs a carefully orchestrated three-stage approach, with each stage serving a specific purpose in building the model's capabilities.
+The staged approach proved crucial for stability as early experiments with all parameters unfrozen from the start tended to have loss spikes and performance plateaued early. \textit{Stage 1: Alignment (1B tokens)} -- We begin by training only the adapter and scale encoding layers while keeping both the encoder-decoder and LLM frozen.
 This stage uses raw time series sequences and simple synthetic tasks (estimating the mean, translating to and from text-based time series encodings, etc.) to establish the connection between modalities.
-By limiting the trainable parameters, we ensure stable alignment without disrupting pretrained representations. \textit{Stage 2: Continued Pretraining (8B tokens)} -- With alignment established, we unfreeze all parameters for comprehensive multimodal training.
-This stage uses our full training dataset, with conversational prompt-response data undersampled and reformatted as unstructured sequences. \textit{Stage 3: Supervised Fine-Tuning (20B tokens)} -- The final stage shifts to a conversational format, training on instruction-response pairs with loss computed only on responses.
+By limiting the trainable parameters, we ensure stable alignment without disrupting pretrained representations. \textit{Stage 2: Continued Pretraining (9B tokens)} -- With alignment established, we unfreeze all parameters for comprehensive multimodal training.
+This stage samples from the full training dataset, with conversational prompt-response data undersampled and reformatted as unstructured sequences. \textit{Stage 3: Supervised Fine-Tuning (20B tokens)} -- The final stage shifts to a conversational format, training on instruction-response pairs with loss computed only on responses.
 This stage transforms TsLLM from a base model for next-token prediction into an instruction-following model that can solve time series analysis tasks specified in natural language.
-This staged approach proved crucial for stability as early experiments with all parameters unfrozen from the start tended to have loss spikes, and performance plateaued early.